-Here at the San Francisco SPCA our Animal Assisted Therapy (AAT) Programs started in 1981, making us the oldest program operating within a larger animal welfare organization.
-We currently have more than 100 volunteer teams making visits to locations throughout San Francisco.
-Working with their own friendly dogs, cats, small animals and birds, our busy volunteers share the human-companion animal bond with more than 60,000 people annually.
+We currently have 275 volunteer animal assisted therapy (AAT) teams making visits to locations throughout San Francisco.
+Working with their own friendly dogs, cats, small animals and birds, our busy volunteers share the human-companion animal bond with over 80,000 people annually.

-The Animal Assisted Therapy department operates the General AAT Program and the Puppy Dog Tales Reading Program (PDT).
-Both programs are designed to facilitate communication, healing, and motivation by sharing the love of companion animals with those facing mental, physical or educational challenges.
+The AAT department operates the general AAT Program and the Puppy Dog Tales Reading Program (PDT).
+Both programs facilitate communication, healing and motivation by sharing the love of companion animals with those facing mental, physical or educational challenges.

-All AAT programs rely on outstanding volunteers, pets and facility contacts.
-If you are interested in getting involved with AAT, please see one of our info pages.
+If you’re interested in getting involved with AAT, please see one of our info pages.